 “Well that’s what people thought it meant.
 They kept saying it.
 Then I realised it sounded sick, so let’s go for it.
 I went for it.”

-The emphasis with which JJ says that he “went for it” is no exaggeration.
+Indeed he did.
 His body, beefed from the boxing regimen, is his walking brand.
 The word ‘Knowledge’ is inked across the great expanse of his chest, while ‘Strength’ and ‘Integrity’ adorn the insides of each of his forearms.
 This physical change to his body, thanks to fans’ perceptions of his name, is an apt image for their overarching presence in his career.
 As online pilgrims, they’ve followed him faithfully from YouTube, to Spotify, to pay-per-view boxing and back.
 They’re devoted, and he is too.
 He’s the YouTuber they’ve known for years, buoyed by the fighting talk that a lucrative foray into boxing has given him.
 The self-confidence is absolute.

 “I’ve been YouTubing for ten years or so.
 I did it before the Logan Pauls, the Jake Pauls.
 I did it before a huge majority of people.
 And for me to still be on top, it says a lot.
 But I just work hard, I remain consistent.
 And I’m blessed to have people around me who do the same.”